Ketchup Entertainment releases Big Sur at Cinema Village on November 1st, 2013.

 NYC MOVIE GURU: Why did you decide to not include exposition in Big Sur?

 MP: Karoac is at the end of his life, so you bring your baggage to it.
-A great example of that is The Passion of the Christ where there was so much unsaid and you saw this guy being torture.
-It's a perfect example of a movie that didn't explain anything and you were like "Of course.
+A great example of that is The Passion of the Christ where there was so much unsaid and you saw this guy being tortured.
+It's a perfect example of a movie that didn't explain anything and you were like, "Of course.
 Yeah!"

-NYC MOVIE GURU: Do you think it make a big difference to see Big Sur on the big screen?
+NYC MOVIE GURU: Do you think it makes a big difference to see Big Sur on the big screen?

 MP: Every one of my films should be seen on the big screen.
 When you render it down to TV, you never know how it's going to be viewed.
 Nowadays people watch movies on their phone, so once it's in their hands, it's going to be tough.